 It’s important to note, however, that some hand sanitizer brands may contain gluten.
-According to Safe Skin Products, Purell, the leading brand, does not contain any gluten.
+According to Safe Skin Products, Purell, the leading brand, contains no gluten.
 If you’re using a different brand, check the Safe Skin Products website to see what allergens it may or may not contain.

-While you cannot absorb gluten via your skin, you can transfer it from your hands to the foods you eat.
+While you cannot absorb gluten via your skin, you can transfer it from your hands to your food.
 Even though you shouldn’t lick your fingers or bite your nails, so many of you (including me) do it.
 If there’s wheat germ on your hands, it’s absolutely possible it could make its way into your mouth.

 How to Prepare for Coronavirus